alanng10/class-lang/Doc/Article/System/Derive/a.md

 It also does not have builtin video 3D draw effect to be used by modules.
 It also does not have builtin media creation effect to be used by modules.

-This system derive has builtin storage arrange effect for files and folds.

 This system derive uses millisecond as the smallest time unit.

 This system derive takes up space when it is not being used.